walterbm/phoenix_presentation/assets/static/slides.md

 - Express Cluster  ≈ 92000 req/s
 - Phoenix          ≈ 180000 req/s

+## Binary deployments

+- Generate a single binary to deploy
+- Encapsulates Erlang, BEAM, Elixir, and your app

 ## Disadvantages

 - Not as mature as Rails, Django, Laravel